N0tA1dan/Krypton/README.md

 Krypton is a free and open source symmetrical encryption program.

-Usually encryption is hard to understand for some begginers when approaching this topic.
+Usually encryption is hard to understand for some beginners when approaching this topic.
 Krypton is here to Help.
-Krypton is easy, short, and understandable for most begginer software developers.
+Krypton is easy, short, and understandable for most beginners software developers.

 Krypton can generate a key from 40-43 bytes and is virtually stronger than aes-256 discarding exploits in the program